-This is one of the few pre-automobile era hotels to be found in Detroit.
+This was one of the few pre-automobile era hotels in Detroit to survive into the Twentieth First Century.
 Most of the late nineteenth century hotels that were built downtown as Detroit became a national manufacturing center were razed to make room for larger and more modern structures.
 The building you see was completed in 1905 and used as a hotel for only a decade or so.
 About the time of World War I, it was converted, I think, into an apartment building, reflecting the great demand for housing at that time.
 In 1922 or thereabouts, it was converted into an office building, reflecting the need for downtown commercial space in that booming decade.

 During the 1920s, developers intended to profit from making Park Avenue into elegant and prestigious residential and commercial locations.
 They were successful for a few years.
 New structures arose, including the Park Avenue Building, the Royal Palm Hotel, the Women’s City Club, the Detroit Life Building, the Iodent Building and the A. W. Campau Realty Company Building (now Cliff Bell’s Jazz Club).
 The Charlevoix had been on Park Avenue for two decades before sod was turned for those new structures, making it the oldest Park Avenue structure.